Manage AWS VPCs with Security Cloud Control

-CDO provides a simplified management interface for your Amazon Web Services (AWS) Virtual Private Clouds (VPCs).
+Security Cloud Control provides a simplified management interface for your Amazon Web Services (AWS) Virtual Private Clouds (VPCs).
 You can manage your AWS VPCs and their components in the same interface you manage your other devices.

-Use CDO to perform these tasks:
+Use Security Cloud Control to perform these tasks:

 -

-Showing the relationship of load balancers (elastic, network, and application load-balancers) to the security group.
+Showing the relationship of load balancers (elastic, network, and application load balancers) to the security group.

 -

-Showing the relationship of auto-scaling groups to a security group.
+Showing the relationship of autoscaling groups to a security group.

 -